College: Health & Human Sciences

 Requirements for Admission to the Upper-Division Major

 Students must complete at least 52 hours of credit with a minimum grade point average of 2.00 and at least half the required General Education hours, including English composition and mathematics, or an A.A.
 Degree.
-As a prerequisite for entry into each undergraduate major in the department, students must achieve a grade of B minus or higher in HUN 1201.
+As a prerequisite for entry into each undergraduate major in the department, students must achieve a B minus grade or higher in HUN 1201.

-Students must complete the following courses in preparation for upper division coursework in the major.
+Students must complete the following courses in preparation for upper-division coursework in the major.
 All of the following may also apply toward General Education and/or major coursework.
 (See section on “Grades and Continuation Requirements.”)

 MAC 1105 (3) College Algebra